app-kaisha/MorseCodeMaker/README.md

 ## Installation

 This is a Python program.
-Run `main.py` to invoke text based text to morse code translator.
+Run `main.py` to use text to morse code translator.

 ## Usage